MOHAMED-LAAGUILI/MOHAMED-LAAGUILI/README.md

     <br/><br/>
     <p>
         🙏🏻 Welcome to my GitHub profile! <br />
         I'm a <strong>MERN Stack Developer</strong> 🚀 from <strong>Morocco</strong> 🇲🇦.
 I have a strong passion for web and mobile app development, along with a deep interest in artificial intelligence technologies.
-I love tackling challenging problems and finding creative solutions! 💡
+I love tacking challenging problems and finding creative solutions! 💡
     </p>
 </div>